A generalized three lines lemma in Hardy-like spaces: Duality

 \section{Duality}

 In this section, we present a dual formulation of our variational problem over a suitable space of meromorphic functions.
-We then use this dual formulation to prove the natural duality relations from Theorem~\ref{thm:duality}, and the log linear relations from Theorem~\ref{thm:convexity}.
+We then use this dual formulation to prove the natural duality relations from Theorem~\ref{thm:duality}.